 Friday, March 10, 2017

-Building Rapport Music Room
+Building Rapport in the Music Room

 I have gone back to the basics recently to help continue to build that rapport with my students, and maybe help build their character in the process.